geodesign/resilientCity/README.md

 2) Parcel boundaries OR building footprints OR building 3d models.
 Best practices here vary based on local data availability.

-3) Flood Planes OR FEMA DFIRM inundation models OR SLR simulations.
+3) Flood Plains OR FEMA DFIRM inundation models OR SLR simulations.
 US defaults are FEMA DFIRM where available.
 Best practices include tidally-corrected "bathtub" models of coastal innundation, or outputs of dynamic coastal models such as NOAA SLOSH were available.

 ## Process